SmartAdvisorOnline

 FAQ

-What should I try first for a VPN error?
+What should I try first for any VPN error?

-Why do the same VPN settings work on mobile data but not on home Wi‑Fi?
+Why do VPN settings work on mobile data but not on home Wi-Fi?

-Is reinstalling the app always the best fix?
+Is reinstalling the VPN app always the right fix?

-No. Reinstalling is useful for broken adapters and corrupted app state, but it does nothing for firewall blocks, bad credentials, or streaming 403 detection.
-Identify the layer first.
+No. Reinstalling fixes broken adapters and corrupted app state, but does nothing for firewall blocks, authentication failures, or streaming detection.
+Identify the failure layer first — authentication failures need credential fixes, transport failures need protocol changes, and routing failures need DNS/split-tunnel fixes.

 Photo of Denys Shchur